EfficientXpert: Efficient Domain Adaptation for Large Language Models via Propagation-Aware Pruning: Conclusion

 \section{Conclusion}

 We introduce \textbf{EfficientXpert}, a domain-aware pruning framework that transforms general-purpose LLMs into sparse, domain-specialized experts with minimal overhead.
-By integrating the propagation-aware \emph{ForeSight Mask} and the lightweight \emph{Partial Brain Surgeon} update into LoRA fine-tuning, EfficientXpert enables a unified, end-to-end pruning and adaptation process.
+By integrating the propagation-aware \emph{ForeSight Mask} and the lightweight \emph{Partial Brain Surgeon} update into LoRA finetuning, EfficientXpert enables a unified, end-to-end pruning and adaptation process.
 Our experiments in the health and legal domains show that EfficientXpert consistently outperforms existing pruning baselines across all sparsity levels, achieving performance comparable to the dense baseline at 40\% and 50\% sparsity.
-Our analysis shows that domain-specific adaptation reshapes model subspaces beyond what static, general-purpose pruning captures, highlighting the need for dynamic, domain-sensitive pruning strategies and guiding future sparsity-aware research.
+Moreover, EfficientXpert incurs only modest additional finetuning time relative to dense LoRA while maintaining essentially the same peak memory footprint.